+Hillcrest Rest Home is owned by Taslin NZ Limited.
 Hillcrest Rest Home provides rest home level care for up to 20 residents.
-On the day of the audit there were 11 residents.
+On the day of the audit there were 15 residents.

-A provisional audit was conducted to assess a prospective new owner for Hillcrest Rest Home and to assess the current status of the service prior to purchase.
-This audit was conducted against the health and disability service standards and the district health board contract.
-The audit process included a review of existing policies and procedures, the review of resident and staff files, observations and interviews with residents, family members, staff and management.
+This certification audit was conducted against the relevant Health and Disability Standards and the contract with the district health board.
+The audit process included a review of policies and procedures, the review of resident's and staff files, observations and interviews with residents, general practitioner, relatives, staff and management.